openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 ## Introduction

-The [OpenVINO™ Toolkit](https://docs.openvinotoolkit.org/latest/index.html) installation on this page installs the following components:
+The [OpenVINO™ Toolkit](https://docs.openvinotoolkit.org/latest/index.html) provides following components for installation:

 * [Inference Engine](../IE_DG/Deep_Learning_Inference_Engine_DevGuide.md) - This is the engine that runs the deep learning model.
 It includes a set of libraries for easy inference integration into your applications.
 * [Inference Engine Code Samples](../IE_DG/Samples_Overview.md) - A set of simple command-line applications demonstrating how to utilize OpenVINO capabilities.